Drought

 Why do water companies sometimes have to restrict water supplies?

 If there are serious shortages in a water company’s area because of very low rainfall, the company may need to introduce restrictions as a precaution.
 This is so that the water company can make sure that its customers always have enough water for drinking, cooking and washing.
+Allowing unlimited water use during long periods of very dry weather would be expensive for water companies and very damaging to the environment.

-Find out more about hosepipe bans – what they are what they mean for the public
+Find out more about hosepipe bans – what they are what they mean for the public.

 Why don’t companies address leakage instead?

-Water companies publish public information about the services they provide, including work to reduce leaks: visit Discover Water website.
+Water companies publish information about the services they provide, including work to reduce leaks: visit Discover Water website.

 What can I do to help save water?

 If you have a water meter, you can help by checking it regularly.
 This will help you to monitor how much water you use and see how water saving can reduce the volume and the costs of the water you use.
+Find out more about water meters.

 A meter can also tell you if there is a leak on your property, if for example your consumption goes up unexpectedly.
 If you do not have a water meter, you may wish to check that there are no unexplained damp areas inside or outside your property which may indicate a leak.